A way to evaluate side gigs without lying to yourself

 - Sells optimism instead of reality

-The ABC Method exists to counter that.
+The ABC-eFlow Method exists to counter that pattern.

 Who This Method Is For